-The report will say how we think they are doing in each subject in terms of Effort, Behaviour and Organisation.
+The first written report will say how we think they are doing in each subject in terms of Effort, Behaviour and Organisation.
 It will also tell you the percentage of the KPI’s that they should have secured by the end of the academic year and how many they have currently secured so you can see whether they are on target, below their target or exceeding their target.

 The end of year report is then a written summary of the student’s progress over the year, academically, socially and in relation to their EHCP outcomes.